 One thing most jewelers forget to do before their jewelry photography session is to charge their camera battery and clear out their SD card storage space.
 Depending on the camera you are using, a fully charged battery can take anywhere from 500 – 1000+ shots before completely draining the battery.
 Seldom will jewelers take over 1000 shots, therefore, it would not be necessary to buy spare batteries.

 A bit of planning can go a long way!
-Organise your jewelry by setting aside your rings, bracelets, necklaces and earrings into separate piles.
-The reason why we separate our jewelry is because it is much more efficient to shoot the same type of jewelry over and over again in a single batch.
-If you were to keep switching in between your rings and necklaces, you’d lose valuable seconds every time.
-It may not seem a lot at first, but if you were to multiply the number of seconds spent to switch out by the number of jewelry products you need to shoot, it could result to extra minutes and even hours.
+Organize your jewelry by setting aside your rings, bracelets, necklaces, and earrings into separate piles.
+The reason why we separate our jewelry is that it is much more efficient to shoot the same type of jewelry over and over again in a single batch.
+If you were to keep switching between your rings and necklaces, you’d lose valuable seconds every time.
+It may not seem a lot at first, but if you were to multiply the number of seconds spent switching out by the number of jewelry products you need to shoot, it could result in extra minutes and even hours.

 Consider using tags that are easily removable

-After you’ve organised your jewelry, the next step is to the remove the tags.
+After you’ve organized your jewelry, the next step is to remove the tags.
 The tags are distracting and unprofessional if left in your photography.
 Removing the tags could be either very straightforward or a hair-pulling experience.

-Tags that use string or button mechanism are the easiest to remove.
-Adhesive tags, on the other hand, requires extra time and effort to remove as the handler must be extra careful not to damage the plastic strip.
-Adhesive tags also could lose its adhesiveness when you remove and reapply them.
+Tags that use string or button mechanisms are the easiest to remove.
+Adhesive tags, on the other hand, require extra time and effort to remove as the handler must be extra careful not to damage the plastic strip.
+Adhesive tags also could lose their adhesiveness when you remove and reapply them.
 A damaged or lost tag can be the worst nightmare for any jeweler!
-The time wasted and trouble caused as a result can be well avoided by using the string or button type tags.
+The time wasted and trouble caused can be well avoided by using the string or button type tags.
 This once again will be a hassle if you are taking quick snaps

-If you are just taking photos for the purposes of a website, you remove the tags in the post-production process.
+If you are just taking photos for a website, you remove the tags in the post-production process.
 However, it will require a level of skill and time to master before you can edit your photos efficiently.

 Use a setup that provides consistent results

 Having a permanent photography setup will ensure you will have consistent results.
-This would include using the same camera settings, tripod angle and position, lighting and jewelry position.
-Consider marking the positions of each individual element of your photography setup so you don’t have to worry about repositioning should you accidentally move something.
+This would include using the same camera settings, tripod angle, lighting, and jewelry position.
+Consider marking the positions of each element of your photography setup so you don’t have to worry about repositioning should you accidentally move something.
 This is particularly useful as different types of jewelry will require you to reposition your lighting.